 The lower-end of the premium market is covered by the ginjo classification.
 To qualify as a ginjo, a sake must be brewed with rice polished to 60% of its original size.
-It also uses a special yeast and fermentation prcoess.
+It also uses a special yeast and fermentation process.

 To be considered a junmai ginjo, the master sake brewer (toji) must not add any extra alcohol to the brew.
 The result is often a more fragrant premium sake.